Lebrikizumab (Ebglyss)

 What is lebrikizumab?

 Lebrikizumab (Ebglyss) is an injectable biologic medication used in dermatology for moderate-to-severe atopic dermatitis.
-It is a targeted treatment designed to reduce inflammation and itch in patients whose eczema is not adequately controlled with topical treatment alone or when topical therapy is not a good fit.
+It is a targeted treatment designed to reduce inflammation and itch in patients whose eczema is not adequately controlled with topical treatment (including topical steroids) alone or when topical therapy is not a good fit.

 How does lebrikizumab work?